Minnesota House passes $7 billion transportation budget bill - News Break

 Minnesota House passes $7 billion transportation budget bill

-ST. PAUL, Minn.
-(AP) — Another piece of Minnesota’s budget picture fell into place when the House passed a $7 billion transportation funding bill.
-The bill includes money for two new bus rapid transit lines for the Twin Cities.
+Another piece of Minnesota's budget picture fell into place Wednesday when the House passed a $7.3 billion transportation funding bill.
+The bill funds roads, bridges and public transit.
+It includes money for two new bus rapid transit lines for the Twin Cities area.
 It preserves the Northstar commuter rail line.
-It includes money for a second daily Amtrak train between St. Paul and Chicago.
-It will outfit state troopers with body cameras.
-And it will reopen driver’s exam locations closed due to COVID-19.ktwb.com
+It includes $10 million to leverage federal matching funds for a second daily Amtrak train between St. Paul and Chicago.
+There’s also money to outfit State Patrol troopers with body cameras.
+And it will reopen driver’s exam locations closed due to COVID-19.www.mprnews.org